Sydney Smith: Career

-In his country parish, with no educated neighbour nearby, Smith settled down to his new circumstances and won the hearts of his parishioners.
+In his country parish, with no educated neighbour nearby, Smith settled down to his new circumstances, building Foston Rectory, and won the hearts of his parishioners.
 There had been no resident clergyman for 150 years.
 He even took on temporarily the Rectory of nearby Londesborough (1823–1829) as "warming-pan" for his neighbour, William George Howard, 8th Earl of Carlisle, then a third son who was training for the Church, with the Rectory of Londesborough in mind.
 He had a farm of 300 acres (1.2 km2) to keep in order; a dilapidated rectory had to be rebuilt.
 All these things were attended to beside his contributions to the Edinburgh Review.
 "If the chances of life ever enable me to emerge," he wrote to Lady Holland, "I will show you I have not been wholly occupied by small and sordid pursuits".
 He continued to speak in favour of Catholic emancipation, his eloquence being specially directed against those who maintained that a Roman Catholic could not be believed on his oath.
 "I defy Dr Duignan", he pleaded, addressing a meeting of clergy in 1823, "in the full vigour of his incapacity, in the strongest access of that Protestant epilepsy with which he was so often convulsed, to have added a single security to the security of that oath".
 One of his most vigorous and effective polemics was A Letter to the Electors upon the Catholic Question (1826).